Joecstarr/thesis/sections/software/documentation/computation.md

 ##### Public Structures

-###### Computation ConfigurationStructure
+###### Computation Configuration Structure

 The computation configuration structure defines the collection of data the component needs for a single run.
-Setting a configurationshould be considered equivalent to instantiating a class in a high-level language.
+Setting a configuration should be considered equivalent to instantiating a class in a high-level language.
 However, in this case, there is only ever a single active instance of the class.